How to Delete Row with VBA and Shift Up Cells in Excel (11 Examples)

 Specify cell range for deleting columns from dataset

-Just like you can delete a row from the dataset, you can also delete a column that you want to be removed.
-Specify a cell in the code and by the EntireColumn command, you can delete the entire column containing the specified cell in your data range.
+Just as you can delete a row from your dataset, you can also remove a column.
+Specify a cell in the code, and by using the EntireColumn command, you can delete the entire column containing that specified cell within your data range:

 Initiate EntireColumn property to delete column from the datasetCode: